 The Flag They Said Wouldn’t Fly

 A flag — Well, a banner — No, a Course Feature.
-OK, we’re not sure sure what it is, but it was created as a WickWerks promotional piece to be used at Bicycle Races like the US Open of Cyclocross and CrossVegas.
+A landmark?
+OK, we’re not sure sure what it is, but it was created by Synthesis for WickWerks as a promotional piece to be used at Bicycle Races like the US Open of Cyclocross and CrossVegas.

 Something over a race course is not new, but the simple stand and sewn flag is certainly different.
 The unique parts of this feature, from an engineering perspective, are:

 First, the stands with the very simple assembly and the way the legs bind in the supports for super stable and secure support — held together by just 2 bolts (one on each side).
 (Makes for easy assembly and take-down.);

-Second, the fishing-pole type external frame providing both support and tension for the flag;
+Second, the fishing-pole type (fiberglass tube) external frame providing both vertical support and tension for the flag;

-3rd, the simple twin uprights hold the flag and the guy-wires, but don’t really attach (except at the base);
+Third, the simple twin uprights that hold the flag and the guy-wires, but don’t really attach (except at the base);

 Finally, it has a bungee cord around the interior perimeter to tension the fabric against the “fishing-pole” exterior.

 Several companies we approached about getting it made said it wouldn’t work.
 They said it couldn’t be done that way and it would just be a hazard.
 We’re very thankful to Omni Promotional in Denver for believing in us enough to try it.
 They too had doubts, especially when we showed up with the long flexible rods.
 Yet, they were willing to give it a go — and look what happened!